jserrao/commando/git/basics.md

 32.   git tag -a v1.4 -m 'my version 1.4' (tags your branch with a version)
 33.   git show v0.1 (git will show whats going on with a given tag)
 34.   git rm -r -f .sass-cache/ (recursively removes a whole bunch of junk from your repo)
+35.   git branch your-branch-here (makes a new branch)
+36.   git checkout your-branch-here (switches to doing commits against that branch)
-35.   git checkout -b your-name-here/your-topic-here (establishes a new branch, with your name and branch thing - no spaces)
+37.   git checkout -b your-name-here/your-topic-here (establishes a new branch and switches to it so that future commits will be made against it)